Dependent personality disorder is a psychiatric condition marked by an overreliance on other people to meet one’s emotional and physical needs.

 Personality traits are enduring patterns of perceiving, relating to, and thinking about one's environment and oneself that are exhibited in a wide range of social and personal contexts.
 Only when personality traits are inflexible, maladaptive, and cause significant functional impairment or subjective distress are they considered personality disorders.
 The essential feature of a personality disorder is a continuing pattern of inner experience and behavior that deviates noticeably from the expectations of the individual's culture and is manifested in at least two of the following areas: cognition/thinking, affectivity/emotional expression, interpersonal functioning, or impulse control.

 This persistent pattern is inflexible and pervasive across a broad range of personal and social situations, and leads to clinically significant distress or impairment in social, occupational or other important areas of functioning.
 The pattern is stable and of long duration, which means its onset can be traced back to at least adolescence or early adulthood.
 This pattern is not better accounted for as a manifestation or consequence of another mental disorder and is not due to the direct physiological effects of a substance (such as drug abuse, medication, exposure to a toxin) or a general medical condition (such as head trauma).

 People with this disorder do not trust their own ability to make decisions and feel that others have better ideas.
 They may be devastated by separation and loss, and they may go to great lengths, even suffering abuse, to stay in a relationship.
+They may tend to belittle their abilities and frequently refer to themselves as "stupid."
 Other symptoms include:

 Complications of this disorder may include depression, alcohol and drug abuse, and susceptibility to physical, emotional and sexual abuse.